 This depends on your carb count goals and how flexible you're willing to be from time to time.
 If this is a daily coffee you get at a coffee shop, it's probably worth requesting heavy cream or whipping cream!
 They just might be happy to stock it for you and others that may prefer this over a lower fat option.

 What To Choose?
-Heavy Cream vs. Whipping Cream
+Heavy Cream vs Heavy Whipping Cream

 The good news is - either option is great for the keto diet.
 Choose what's available to you in your local grocers.

 My tip is, always read the ingredients list.
-In our Free Facebook Support Group, members have shared photos of labels of heavy cream and whipping cream that contained random ingredients — even dextrose (sugar)!
+In our Free Facebook Support Group, members have shared photos of labels of heavy cream vs heavy whipping cream that contained random ingredients -- even dextrose (sugar)!
 So, go beyond the label and read the ingredient list so you can make the best decision for your body.